 There’s a good chance your organization has an online presence through multiple platforms.
 If not, hop on Facebook, Instagram, and Twitter for starters because your social media is one of the best and often the easiest way to spread the word about your fundraiser.

 Your efforts on social media can translate into donations so long as you put positive energy into sharing your message.
 Do not tweet your donation link every time, but share stories, videos, and updates on projects your organization conducts.

 It may benefit your nonprofit to create an editorial calendar specifically for your social media.
 For example, your fundraising campaign may remind you to post on social media on Tuesdays, Thursdays, and Saturdays.

-So your editorial calendar may say that on Tuesdays, you should tweet a donor’s story while on Thursdays, you can share a video of someone who benefitted from your organization’s latest project.
+Your editorial calendar may say that on Tuesdays, you should tweet a donor’s story while on Thursdays, you can share a video of someone who benefitted from your organization’s latest project.
 No matter how you organize your posts, people will be motivated to give if your passion for your cause is made real via social media.

 Clean Up Your Website